ambarc/programming-milestones-and-challenges/README.md

 # Milestones and Challenges in Programming

 Some of these are good side projects.
 Some are great to practice.
 Some are meta.
+All aim to be timeless or at least widely applicable.
 A living document.
 Suggestions welcome.

 ## High level Milestones
 - Contribute to an Open Source project.